sundansx/pyMiner/README.md

 # pyMiner - python miner manager for Windows

-threading/systray code from:
+threading/systray code based on.  (thanks): https://github.com/mann1x/pimax_bs_manager
-https://github.com/mann1x/pimax_bs_manager
 Thanks a lot to mannix for posting is work and all the previous contributors!

 Usage:
-- Just run the executable or the Python script (tested on 3.7.3)
+- Just run the miner.exe executable or the Python script (tested on 3.7.3)
+- run minerWatchdog.exe to run it under a watchdog...if miner crashes, minerWatchdog will restart it.
 - Status console via system tray menu, log output and status display with autoscroll
 - Status is available on the hover text on the system tray icon (just move the mouse over it and you'll get HS and BS status)
 - The status panel windows includes th following buttons:
   - Copy to clipboard: will copy the logs in the window to your clipboard
   - Miner Debug: miner forced on and debug output printed.  somewhat broken.
-  - BS Switch mode: nothing..don't push at this point
+  - Exclude: Add current application to excludelist.txt
   - Miner Off: Turn off miner. broken
   - Miner On: Force Miner On
   - Close: hide the window, pause the dashboard updates